Podiatric Medicine & Surgery Residency

 Interviews are held annually every January in Frisco, Texas.
 All applications are taken into consideration, and we welcome students from all podiatry schools.
 If you are interested in applying and have any questions about the program, please contact the program coordinator, Jaclyn Freydberg, at email@example.com.

-For more information about our Podiatric Medicine and Surgery Residency, please contact us at email@example.com or 516-663-1298.
+For more information about our Podiatric Medicine and Surgery Residency, please contact Jaclyn Freydberg at firstname.lastname@example.org or 516-663-1298.